 |Local workers occupations|

-An analysis of the jobs held by the in King Island Council area in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the King Island Council area in 2016 shows the three most popular occupations were:

 - Managers (193 local workers or 25.1%)